Causa limeña

-Causa limeña, or simply causa, is a typical and widespread entrée of the Peruvian gastronomy which has a pre-Columbian origin.
+Causa limeña, also called causa a la limeña or simply causa, is a typical and widespread entrée of the Peruvian gastronomy which has a pre-Columbian origin.

 History

 Causa is best described as a sort of mini-casserole, with the top and bottom consisting of yellow potato and the filling typically of any white meat.
 In ancient Peru, it was prepared with yellow potatoes, which have a soft texture, and kneaded with crushed chilli peppers, although it can also be made with any other variety of potato.
 It can also be known as 'causa rellena', where 'causa' refers to the yellow potato and 'rellena' to the stuffing.
 During the Viceroyalty era, between the 16th and 19th centuries, lemon (originally from Asia) was added, reaching the modern form, in both the ingredients and the presentation.
 As Peruvian executive chef Nilo Do Carmo said, "Created with ingredients from the coast and the mountains, the causa limeña is a valuable appetizer and essential on the menu, representing pure Peruvian patriotism even to this day."